Number of lawyers in team: 55

 Working at Keystone has given me back plenty of opportunity, principally my autonomy.
 The autonomy to work with the people that I want to work with, to structure fees how I’d like to structure them, and to work in the lifestyle that I choose.

-To watch a video interview with Robert Kilgour, please click on the image to the left.
+To watch a video interview with Robert Kilgour, please click on the play button.